The Royal Society of Medicine

 Any advice to organisations in a similar position?

 “Be brave!
 It takes time and courage to recognise that things perhaps need to change/be developed and this is all the more difficult if you have been working in the area for some time.
 I would also say don’t underestimate the time that it takes – the preparation time, time for training and follow-up.
-It requires a high level of reflection (individual and organisational) and this can be quite difficult at times. (if too long, would suggest cutting this line).
+It requires a high level of reflection (individual and organisational) and this can be quite difficult at times.
 There needs to be buy-in from the senior/management team as well as some key opinion formers in the team/department.
-Organisations also have to remember that investment in staff development rather than solely on the job training is a worthwhile and necessary investment!”
+Organisations also have to remember that investment in staff development, rather than solely on the job training, is a worthwhile and necessary investment!”